minershive/hiveon-kb/getting_started/start_oc.md

 * __Turn Off LEDs__ — this turns off the LED lights on your GPU, if there are any.
 This option may not work on some GPUs.

 * __OhGodAnETHlargementPill__ — works only with Nvidia GTX 1080 series.
 Provided by OhGodACompany.
-Check their <a href="https://github.com/OhGodACompany/OhGodAnETHlargementPill">GitHub</a> page for details.

 * Click **Save** and you’re done.